Professional Guide

 This is your moment to apply the knowledge acquired in the previous sections and boost your applications.

-• Use the IE CV Template: you can also find it on Blackboard > Courses > Career Development Training.
+• Use the IE CV Template.
+You can also find it on Blackboard > Courses > Career Development Training.
+If you are studying a technical degree and prefer to code your CV, you can use our LaTeX templates in Overleaf.
+Click here for JMR; click here for EC.

 • Tailor your CV using keywords and key insights related to the sector/area of your interest.
 Check the skills/qualifications required in the job description and try to match them with your CV.
-To do so, use the information shared with you in this section.
+Use the information shared in the Desired Student Profile chart and skills from Entry Level Career Paths in the section Main Roles in Tech above.

 • Upload your CV as a one-page PDF to the Career Portal so you can also apply for opportunities through the IE Career Platform.